-Three years after the 2016 outbreak-just days before we wrote this article-we visited wheat fields in Meherpur near the Bangladesh-India border (Fig. 1, S1 Video, S2 Video).
-This region is now viewed as a hot spot of wheat blast and legitimate concerns that the pathogen would spread over to India and elsewhere remain [2].
+Three years after the 2016 outbreak-just days before we wrote this article-we visited wheat fields in Meherpur near the Bangladesh-India border (Fig 1, S1 Video, S2 Video).
+This region is now viewed as a hotspot of wheat blast and legitimate concerns that the pathogen would spread over to India and elsewhere remain [2].
 Meherpur looks different now than it did prior to the 2016 outbreak.
 And we have witnessed an unforeseen consequence of blast disease: a food crop has been replaced with a drug crop.
 Tobacco companies moved in quickly after the wheat blast outbreak, promising farmers guaranteed prices and up-front cash incentives.
 So now tobacco grows in fields that once grew wheat, and the stench of curing tobacco hangs in the air as children play through racks of drying leaves.
 A sorry sight.

-Although there has not been a repeat of the 2016 epidemic, the disease has spread to eight more neighboring districts within a couple of years.
+Although there has not been a repeat of the 2016 epidemic, the disease has spread to 8 more neighbouring districts within a couple of years.
 The pathogen is clearly now well established in Bangladesh.
 Wheat blast symptoms are widespread and, in some cases, devastating.
 It was a powerful and emotional experience for us to stand in the infested fields of Meherpur and hold an empty grainless wheat spike.
 One of the farmers we visited lost his first sowing in early February 2019 and resorted to harvesting the wheat as fodder long before it set grain.
 His second sowing at first sight seemed healthy but, despite regular fungicide spraying, signs of wheat blast were evident.
-As we left Meherpur, a wet weather front that was settling in and we could only brace ourselves for an even more dramatic outbreak.
+As we left Meherpur, a wet weather front was settling in, and we could only brace ourselves for an even more dramatic outbreak.

 Wheat cultivation has decreased considerably in the blast-affected districts of Bangladesh to about half of 2016 levels.
-And in India, West Bengal has declared a three-year "wheat holiday" following reports of wheat blast in 2017 [2] and the noticeable switch to tobacco cultivation is particularly perverse.
+And in India, West Bengal has declared a 3-year 'wheat holiday'

+Fig 1.
+Wheat infected with the blast fungus (February 24, 2019, Meherpur, Bangladesh). https://doi.org/10.1371/journal.pbio.3000302.g001 following reports of wheat blast in 2017 [2], and the noticeable switch to tobacco cultivation is particularly perverse.
 But all is not bad.
 The finding that the pathogen is of the same genetic stock as South American populations meant that the knowledge gathered in Brazil about forecasting, fungicide treatments, and varietal choices can be immediately applied in Asia.

-Bangladeshi wheat breeders working with the International Maize and Wheat Improvement Center (CIMMYT) have trialed and released a new wheat variety BARIgom 33, which promises to mitigate the impact of the disease.
+Bangladeshi wheat breeders working with the International Maize and Wheat Improvement Center (CIMMYT) have trialed and released a new wheat variety BARIgom 33 that promises to mitigate the impact of the disease.
 Other sources of wheat blast resistance, such as the gene Rmg8, appear to be effective against a Bangladeshi strain of the fungus [9].
-Our own approach is to harness CRISPR gene editing technology to breed resistant wheat plants.
-Already, in collaboration with Emma Wallington at the National Institute of Agricultural Botany, our team has generated the first CRISPR-edited wheat lines and we have initiated disease resistance tests.
+Our own approach is to harness clustered regularly interspaced short palindromic repeats (CRISPR) gene editing technology to breed resistant wheat plants.
+Already, in collaboration with Emma Wallington at the National Institute of Agricultural Botany, our team has generated the first CRISPR-edited wheat lines, and we have initiated disease resistance tests.
 In parallel, we continue to monitor the evolution of the pathogen.
 Given that the Bangladesh population appears to be clonal, we need a high-resolution genome map to precisely define any genetic changes.
-The near-complete genome sequences of four Bangladeshi isolates from 2016 and 2017 that we recently publicly released are a first step in this direction [10].
-Throughout these efforts, we have pledged to openly share data, analyses and bioresources without restriction and prior to formal publication in journal articles.
+The near-complete genome sequences of 4 Bangladeshi isolates from 2016 and 2017 that we recently publicly released are a first step in this direction [10].
+Throughout these efforts, we have pledged to openly share data, analyses, and bioresources without restriction and prior to formal publication in journal articles.